Here’s what we know about 'Euphoria' season three

 The possibility hasn’t been ruled out

-A drama about teenagers has a naturally shorter shelf life due to its cast getting older, and considering the three-year gap between the first and second season, Euphoria might run into problems if it doesn’t quicken the pace.
+A drama series about teenagers has a naturally shorter shelf life due to its cast getting older.
+And considering the three-year gap between the first and second season, Euphoria might run into problems if it doesn’t quicken the pace.

 Speaking to TVLine, HBO’s chief content officer Casey Bloys addressed whether season three could be the final outing.
 “I will let Sam and Zendaya talk about [that].
 I’m very excited about what they’ve got planned [for season three].
-So I will leave that to them.
+So I will leave that to them.”

 “I will say, generally speaking, we trust where they want to take these characters.
 So we’ll let the creative team lead the way.”